 The Wisconsin Department of Revenue revealed that it had accidentally made public 110,795 Social Security numbers and tax ID numbers of Wisconsin residents.
 The numbers were mistakenly embedded in a real estate report and posted to the department’s website for almost three months before being removed.

-Four computers stolen form the company contained names, date of birth, addresses and social security numbers of nearly 4 million patients.
+Four computers were stolen from the company contained names, date of birth, addresses and social security numbers of nearly 4 million patients.
 It was estimated that the damages done could range to billions of dollars.

 Adobe said that the hackers stole nearly 3 million encrypted credit card information and user login information for adobe accounts.
-The attack impacted on nearly 38 million adobe users.
-According to Ponemon study the average cost of a breach record is $188.
+The attack impacted on nearly 38 million Adobe users.
+According to the Ponemon study, the average cost of a breached record is $188.

 Information of 2.4 million current and former student information were compromised in a security breach.
 The information contained records of academic and personal data of students.
 The district’s governing board approved several million dollars for repairs and 7 million and more to notify students who were affected.

 Credit and debit card information of nearly 2.4 million users were compromised when hackers attacked the store’s database.
 The company said that the breach could cost $80 million in Illinois alone.

 Hackers obtained nearly 160,000 social security numbers and 1 million driver’s license numbers form Washington’s state AOC servers.
 Officials said that they aren’t sure of what type of data was taken from the server.

 Two Apple MacBook containing information of 840,000 members were stolen from the Newark headquarters.
 The data included names, addresses, date of birth and social security numbers which could be misused by the criminals.